If you’re planning to visit Japan in 2022, you’re not alone. Dozens of people have emailed me expressing this intention—and it isn’t surprising why.

 2022 Will Be a Banner Year for Japanese Tourism

 As we pass the midpoint of 2021, I’m looking forward to 2022, particularly when it comes to visiting Japan.
 Much of this is being able—being willing—to read the tea leaves.
 While it’s possible that Japanese tourism will rebound during the waning weeks of this year, assuming the country can continue getting its vaccine-rollout act together, the process of entering and traveling to Japan won’t be anywhere near “normal” until well into 2022.

 To be sure, it is also around this time that the most cautious portions of the population will feel comfortable traveling—and Japan is higher on the bucket lists of many of them.
 At the same time, I wouldn’t necessarily expect Japan to be as crowded as it was, say, in 2019 in 2022, at least not during the first few months.
 Rather, there will be just enough travelers (foreign and domestic) to make you feel at ease as you explore.

 Enjoy post-Olympic Tokyo

-At the time I’m writing this, no one knows precisely how Japan’s capital is going to host the delayed Olympic Games with Covid still raging in parts of the world.
-No matter how that goes down, however, it will definitely be more pleasant to visit Tokyo in 2022, when the capital has reverted to a pre-Olympic normal, even if the pre-Covid normal is slightly elusive.
+At the time I’m writing this, Japan’s capital has just finished hosting a delayed Olympic Games no one really wanted in the end.
+No matter how you felt about this mangled event, however, it will definitely be more pleasant to visit Tokyo in 2022, when the capital has reverted to a pre-Olympic normal, even if the pre-Covid normal is slightly elusive.
 Get inspired for your 2022 Tokyo trip by reading my guide to where to go in Tokyo.